We all make mistakes when filling out our survey profiles.

 It also helps you to avoid making mistakes that can disqualify you.

-Furthermore, it will allow you to keep your profile as up-to-date as possible, which is vital for finding good survey offers relevant to your interests and goals.
+Furthermore, it will allow you to keep your profile as up-to-date as possible, which is vital for finding good survey offers relevant

-The more information you provide, the better.
+The more information you give me, the better.

-Especially true for your answers to the questions in your panel survey profile.
+This is especially true for your answers to the questions in your panel survey profile.

-You can give a lot of information that can help improve a survey company’s ability to match you with surveys that are a good fit for you.
-But don’t stop at just the minimum required information.
+You can give a lot of information that can help improve a survey company’s ability to match you with surveys that are a good fit

 If your profile doesn’t match your listed information, it can signal a red flag as a potential cheater.